Tone clock: Peter Schat

-The term 'tone clock' (toonklok in Dutch) was originally coined by Dutch composer Peter Schat, in reference to a technique he had developed of creating twelve-note pitch 'fields' by transposing and inverting a trichord so that all twelve pitch-classes would be created once and once only.
+The term tone clock (toonklok in Dutch) was originally coined by Dutch composer Peter Schat, in reference to a technique he had developed of creating twelve-note pitch fields by transposing and inverting a trichord so that all twelve pitch-classes would be created once and once only.
 Schat discovered that it was possible to achieve a trichordally partitioned aggregate from all twelve trichords, with the exception of the diminished triad (036 or 3-10 in Forte's pitch-class set theory).
-Schat called the 12 trichords the 'hours', and they became central to the harmonic organization in a number of his works.
-He created a 'zodiac' of the hours, which shows in graphical form the symmetrical patterns created by the tone-clock steerings of the hours.
-(Note that Hour X is substituted with its tetrachord, the diminished seventh, which can be tone-clock steered).
+Schat called the 12 trichords the "hours", and they became central to the harmonic organization in a number of his works.
+He created a "zodiac" of the hours, which shows in graphical form the symmetrical patterns created by the tone-clock steerings of the hours.
+(Hour X is substituted with its tetrachord, the diminished seventh, which can be tone-clock steered).

-Jenny McLeod and Tone-Clock Theory
+Jenny McLeod

-In her as-yet-unpublished monograph 'Chromatic Maps', New Zealand composer Jenny McLeod extended and expanded Schat's focus on trichords to encompass all 223 set-classes, thus becoming a true 'Tone-Clock Theory'.
-She also introduced new terminology in order to 'simplify' the labelling and categorization of the set-classes, and to draw attention to the specific transpositional properties within a field.
+In her monograph Chromatic Maps, New Zealand composer Jenny McLeod extended and expanded Schat's focus on trichords to encompass all 223 set-classes, thus becoming a true tone-clock theory.
+She also introduced new terminology in order to "simplify" the labelling and categorization of the set-classes, and to draw attention to the specific transpositional properties within a field.

 The most succinct musical expression of the theory is in her 24 Tone Clock Pieces, written between 1988–2011.
 Each of these piano works explores different aspects of tone-clock theory.